leobouard/NTDSPasswordChecker/README.md

 Pretty simple: the same string will always generate the same hash.
 For example, the NTLM hash for *p@ssw0rd* will always be *DE26CCE0356891A4A020E7C4957AFC72*.
 Knowing this, the script simply checks whether the hash appears more than once in the domain.

+### Is it possible to audit password length with this script?

+Nope we can't (and that's a good thing)!
+The hash of a 1-character password will be the same length as the hash of a 128-characters password.

-### How does the script check if the password isn't safe?
+### How does the script check if the password isn't safe then?

 This script uses an [API from Have I Been Pwned?](https://haveibeenpwned.com/API#PwnedPasswords) to check if the NTLM hash as been exposed in previous data breaches.
 There is hundreds of millions of hashes available.
 If a NTML hash is found in this list, it means that the password isn't secure anymore.

+### What do you means by "not secure anymore"?

+It means that the NTML hash is known and if anyone get the hash, it will be able to retreive the clear-text password using a website like [hashes.com](https://hashes.com/en/decrypt/hash) for example.

 ### Wait, are you sending NTML hash to some random website?